CyPhAi-Project/pricely/docker/HSCC2025-repeatability.md

 The source code of our prototype tool is publicly available at https://github.com/CyPhAi-Project/pricely.

+## System Requirements

+We have tested our docker image on the following combinations of platforms:

++ Docker Desktop 4.37.1 for Windows with the following command line interfaces for docker commands
+  - `bash` in Ubuntu 20.04 through Windows Subsystem for Linux
+  - Windows PowerShell
++ Docker 24.0.7 on Ubuntu 22.04
++ Docker Desktop 4.37.2 (179585) for Mac with Docker Engine 27.4.0

 ## Obtain Docker Image and Create Docker Container

 We provide a compressed file `hscc2025_latest.tar.gz` on [Google Drive] for loading our docker image.